HOME

 "Purely Personal," Medford Mail, April 20, 1900, page 6

-Young & Hall keep one of the best assortments of wines, liquors, cigars, etc. in southern Oregon, and their saloon is first class in every respect.
+Young & Hall keep one of the best assortments of wines, liquors, cigars, etc. in Southern Oregon, and their saloon is first class in every respect.
 They have lately added to their stock five barrels of straight Old Hermitage whiskey, "93 goods," which they are putting over the bar as a straight 10-cent drink.
 They also handle the following brands of liquors and cigars: Whiskeys--Canadian Club, Cyrus Noble, Yellow Stone, Clark's Pure Rye, Portland Club, Old Castle, etc. Cigars--El Principe de Gales, Sanchez and Haya, La Flor Stanford, La Verdad, General Arthur, etc. For medicinal purposes their goods are unequaled.
 "Our saloon is the headquarters for mining men, where you are always sure of courteous treatment."--Young & Hall.

 "Personal and Local," Gold Hill News, May 25, 1901, page 5